nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 by some client code
 the I can't get any of the value of making those changes without breaking someone else's program.

+[ XXX There's more motivation to interfaces than code agility ]

+The interface also serves as
+a point of entry,
+an introduction to a component for newcomers.
+An idiomatic interface communicates the purpose and abilities of a module.

+Since interfaces serve as the seams between pieces of an application, they also serve as natural points of intrumentation.
+The interfaces are where interaction happens, and we can meaningfully inspect that interaction to get a view on what the application is doing.

+Likewise,
+interfaces are excellent subjects of testing, both as boundaries of a tested unit, and also as the template for dummies to replace the component when testing.

 So what do we do about defining our interface?
 The actual process is pretty open,